lnls-dig/rsfsv-epics-ioc/README.md

 $ DEVICE_IP="10.0.18.77" P="TEST:" R="RSFSV:" ../../bin/linux-x86_64/rsfsv ./st.cmd
 ```

-The *DEVICE_IP* specify the instrument IP.
+The *DEVICE_IP* specifies the instrument IP.

-In some situations is desired to run the process using the procServ,
+In some situations it is desired to run the process using the procServ,
 which enables the IOC to be controlled by the system.
 This is done
 through the following commands: